Air consists of nitrogen. Revolutionary change in air composition

 • protective environment during welding;

-• use in cartridges for gas weapons;
+• use in canisters for gas weapons;

-• coolant.
+• refrigerant

 Neon